 As part of the Government’s roadmap to slowly open up the Irish economy over the last number of months, live action film and TV production activity has been allowed to resume since June 29th.
 In planning a safe return to production, the industry has issued comprehensive health and safety protocols, noting that each production will have their own specific requirements.
 Screen Ireland has already launched a €1 million COVID-19 Production Fund, which is designed to partially offset additional production costs associated with implementing the new guidelines.

-In addressing job growth and skills development across the sector, Screen Skills Ireland, the skills development unit within Screen Ireland, is working with industry to grow and develop skills in a sustainable and targeted way through the recently introduced Section 481 of the Taxes Consolidation Act provides for corporation tax relief for investment in films by companies up to 32% of eligible Irish expenditure. skills requirements development plan for production companies and the 10-point Action Plan, providing a solid framework for growth.
+In addressing job growth and skills development across the sector, Screen Skills Ireland is the national training and development resource specifically created for Ireland’s film and television industry., the skills development unit within Screen Ireland, is working with industry to grow and develop skills in a sustainable and targeted way through the recently introduced Section 481 of the Taxes Consolidation Act provides for corporation tax relief for investment in films by companies up to 32% of eligible Irish expenditure. skills requirements development plan for production companies and the 10-point Action Plan, providing a solid framework for growth.

 The stimulus measures will create more opportunities for paid creative and cultural activity more generally, including increased support for the Arts Council, TV drama production, live performance, and specific measures targeted at musicians.
 The audiovisual production support package will be designed in consultation with the sector and further details will be outlined at screenireland.ie.